Taiwan Tobacco and Liquor Corporation is apparently

 Taiwanese state-run companies bore a responsibility toward their own citizens and should not spend money on advertising in China, he said.

-According to the Taipei Times today (one day after the information above became apparent) the Premier wholeheartedly supports TTL's investments:
+Taipei Times today (one day after the information above became apparent) the Premier wholeheartedly supports TTL's investments:

 Premier Wu Den-yih (吳敦義) yesterday praised state-owned Taiwan Tobacco & Liquor Corp (TTL, 台灣菸酒公司) for sponsoring the 2010 Asian Games in Guangzhou, China, to the tune of NT$400 million (US$12.29 million).
 “When I heard about the plan, I approved without hesitation because it offers tremendous benefits: The tasty Taiwan Beer will sweep the mainland and the brand will promote the ‘Taiwan concept’ and Taiwan’s excellence.
 It could also generate extra revenue of NT$30 billion a year,” Wu said.